Scientific Name

 How to Grow and Care

-Allow the soil to dry out before watering and avoid getting water on the leaves.
-In winter, the plants will require more water as winter begins its active growth season.
+Allow the soil to dry before watering, and avoid getting water on the leaves.
+The plants will require more water in winter as winter begins its active growth season.
 If you are unsure when to water your plant, watch the lowermost leaves for signs of drying and water them then.
 Pachyphytum is far more likely to survive under-watering than over-watering.
-The thick fleshy leaves will appear wilted and a bit "under-full" when they need water.
+The thick, fleshy leaves will appear wilted and slightly "under-full" when they need water.

 See more at How to Grow and Care for Pachyphytum.